How Your Ego Is Hurting Your Romantic Life

 With that attitude, without even trying, I met a few women.
 It was a really fun night and almost magical how quickly I got along with them and they practically asked for my number.

-I went to a concert a few days later, and I built up the expectation that I would meet people there.
-So instead of going to enjoy a concert, I created a lot of expectations.
+I went to a concert a few days later, and I built up the expectation that I needed to meet people there too.
+So instead of going to just enjoy a concert, I created a lot of expectations.

 And, to protect my ego (and that of my friend’s) we both concluded “we didn’t want to meet anyone anyway!”
 Yeah right!
 The ego can be such a liar.